mward19/mward19.github.io/content/posts/My weird workflow/index.md

 ![Tablet on keyboard](/img/tablet-on-keyboard.jpg)

-When I *do* have room to spread out, I take advantage of the space so I can still use the keyboard for quick things and get my screen a little farther from my face.
+When I *do* have room to spread out, I take advantage of the space.

 ![Full setup](/img/devices-full-setup.jpg)

-Don't mind my ancient ThinkPad keyboard and trackpad haha... 🙈 It isn't dirty, just well-loved.

 ## My weird mouse